d2l-ai/d2l-en/chapter_appendix/aws_install.md

 ## Register Account and Log In

-First, we need to register an account at https://aws.amazon.com/.
+Firstly, we need to register an account at https://aws.amazon.com/.
 We strongly encourage you to use two-factor authentication for additional security.
 Furthermore, it is a good idea to set up detailed billing and spending alerts to avoid any unexpected surprises if you forget to suspend your computers.
 Note that you will need a credit card.
 After logging into your AWS account, click "EC2" (marked by the red box in :numref:`fig_aws`) to go to the EC2 panel.

 ![ Open the EC2 console. ](../img/aws.png)